DajahV/CODSOFT---Credit-Card-Fraud-Detection-Project/README.md

 This is an internship project I was assigned to by CODESOFT company.

-<a href>Click here for a step wise video approach I took to soft this problem
+<a href>Click here for a step wise video approach I took to solve this problem

 I build a machine learning model to identify fraudulent credit card transactions.
 I preprocess and normalize the transaction data, handle class